 Area Wide Protective / 1800 S. Loop 340

 In 2016, AWP acquired (and later rebranded) the predecessor business here, N-Line Traffic Maintenance, a supplier of barricades, barriers, and other road construction signage.

 Phil's Trailer Sales / 3100 S. Loop 340

 Moving from their old 1711 Circle Road location around 2015, Phil's Trailer Sales occupies this spot just off Loop 340 and Robinson Road.
 It has a back entrance into a residential subdivision, something that's great for access reasons but the neighbors must not be happy about.

 Here, Loop 340 crosses Interstate 35 once more.
 The Interstate 35/Loop 340 interchange was rebuilt in the mid to late 2000s.
 It's a bit hard to describe but it made the interchange more direct without the numerous yield spots and tight curves that plagued the old ramp.
 For whatever reason, though, you can't go from westbound 340 to northbound I-35 without being funneled through the New Road stoplight.
 Check out the I-35 page here.

 Central Texas Marketplace / 2400 W. Loop 340

-This power center began construction in 2003 (the lone Citgo didn't last long), opened its first phase by 2005, and still hasn't still built out everything yet.
+This power center began construction in 2003, opened its first phase by 2005, and still hasn't still built out everything yet.
 This PDF from 2016 doesn't even begin to cover half of it (literally).
 A later phase was built facing Interstate 35 (see that page).